simonw/llm/docs/plugins/plugin-hooks.md

 ## register_tools(register)

-This hook can be used to register one or more Python functions as tools.
+This hook can be used to register one or more Python callables as `llm.Tool`s.
 Models that support tool calling will be able to use these tools

 {ref}`tool-calling` describes this hook in more detail.